 Each game after was more exhilarating than the last.
 We played a game of marbles, where we took turns attempting to toss a marble into a shape, and if we made it in, we got to keep all the marbles of our competitors who had failed previously.
 This one I did surprisingly well at.

 We played Warships next, with two teams of twelve, and my team won in this game as well.
-I was steadily climbing up the leaderboard, and at this point I was in sixth place.
+I was steadily climbing up the leaderboard, and at this point, I was in sixth place.
 However, my run came to an abrupt end with the next game, which was the infamous Red Light, Green Light game from the original show.
 The set was complete with various objects to traverse around, as well as the statue of Younghee that would be monitoring the crowd of participants.
-I tried to move stealthily and as quickly as possible, and stay incredibly still when she turned around, but my nose itched and I was eliminated.
+I tried to move stealthily and as quickly as possible and stay incredibly still when she turned around, but my nose itched and I was eliminated.

 Next was the final game, which I will leave a surprise; the culmination of all of my efforts and time, and it was incredibly heart-racing and an amazing show-stopping finish to the night.
 Definitely check out the experience in person to try the final game, if anything.

 I had a blast at Squid Game: the Experience.
-I was able to relive all of my favorite moments from the show, and finally agree that the tasks were in fact a lot harder than they looked (“I could have done that easily,” I used to say when watching the original show.)
-Furthermore, the experience offers a chance to cooperate with your teammates in Warships, or try your hand-eye coordination solo in Marbles.
+I was able to relive all of my favorite moments from the show, and finally agree that the tasks were a lot harder than they looked (“I could have done that easily,” I used to say when watching the original show.)
+Furthermore, the experience offers a chance to cooperate with your teammates in Warships or try your hand-eye coordination solo in Marbles.
 Each game is different and unique, and they all contribute to an engaging experience overall.
 If you are a fan of the hit Netflix show, definitely check it out with friends or family.